 Canadian Colleges for a Resilient Recovery (C2R2) is a group of climate-action leading colleges, cégeps, institutions, and polytechnics from across Canada who have joined forces to educate a post-pandemic workforce to support a new climate-focused economic recovery.
 As a founding partner, Mohawk is among the group to champion projects across Canada and support a recovery that delivers good jobs, positively impacts the environment, and addresses socio-economic inequality.
 Proven expertise in campus sustainability and green building excellence position Mohawk as a leader within the coalition.

-Leveraging the strength of a pan-Canadian commitment of C2R2 members who have demonstrated leadership in sustainability-related education, research and engagement in their provinces and jurisdictions will ensure full geographic, population, cultural and linguistic diversity.
+Leveraging the strength of a pan-Canadian commitment of C2R2 partners who have demonstrated leadership in sustainability-related education, research and engagement in their provinces and jurisdictions will ensure full geographic, population, cultural and linguistic diversity.

 Hon.
 Catherine McKenna

 Chair of the Task Force for a Resilient Recovery | President of the International Institute of Sustainable Development